Harry Potter Party! Plan a Harry Potter Party

 create these tasty concoctions, and then will make an awesome favor!

-bolt on each child’s forehead with face paint, or affix a Temporary Tattoos!
+bolt on each child’s forehead with face paint or Temporary Tattoos!

 Chamber of Secrets